manystarsapart/misc/README.md

 Now that we have that handy script to prompt us each time, let's figure out how to turn on caffeine in the command line!

 After having read through the Github README, I deduced Caffeine does not seem to support control through commands.
-I did not want to toggle the entire GNOME extension on and off either, as I still want the ability to turn on Caffeine later on in the session.
+I did not want to toggle the entire GNOME extension on and off either, as I still wanted the ability to turn on Caffeine later on in the session.

 I explored Caffeine's settings again, and found that it has a hotkey option.
 We might be able to emulate a keypress in the script to activate Caffeine!